 Siberian huskies are high-intensity, high-endurance dogs developed to have the stamina to cover many miles pulling sleds across the harsh arctic tundra.
 These dogs have a natural instinct to roam, and they can be unreliable when it comes to recall off leash.
 They also are notorious escape artists, so you must have a secure high fence to prevent them from scaling it and running loose.

 Weight: 35 to 50 pounds

 Physical Characteristics: Dense, plush double coat; ranging from black to white and other colors; erect ears; well-furred tail

 Beagles can be quite vocal dogs.
 They were bred to use their distinctive baying howl to alert their human hunting companions to the scent or sight of their quarry.
 Some beagles also just vocalize for the love of it, and very little is needed to set off a fit of howls, yelps, whines, and barks.
 Providing your beagle with lots of exercise and mental stimulation can help to keep it quiet at home.
 Consistent training also is a must to reward quiet behavior.

 Height: 13 to 15 inches

 Weight: 20 to 25 pounds

-Physical Characteristics: Muscular body with a domed skull, squarish muzzle, long floppy ears, and perky long tail held upward; short coats in all hound colors, including but not limited to tri-color (tan, black, and white), red and white, and lemon and white
+Physical Characteristics: Muscular body; domed skull; squarish muzzle; long floppy ears; perky long tail held upward; short coat in all hound colors, including but not limited to tricolor (tan, black, and white), red and white, and lemon and white

 07 of 10